alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 * Export structured and so-called "semi-structured" query results in various exchange formats,
 * Query multiple data sources as if they were one and only one database,
-* Create database *viewpoints*, to provide your users with a true database interface while keeping them away from data they may not have access to,
+* Create database *viewpoints* (mostly read-only viewpoints for now), to provide your users with a true database interface while keeping them away from data they may not have access to,
 * Define your own high-level, domain-specific, relational operators.

 Alf is very young and not all of the advanced features are stable and/or documented.
 I plan to spend some time in the next weeks and months to work on them, so stay tuned.
-In the mean time, you can play with Alf on this website, install [alf 0.15.0](https://rubygems.org/gems/alf) and start playing with it on your own datasets and databases.
+In the mean time, you can play with Alf on this website, install [Alf 0.15.0](https://rubygems.org/gems/alf) and start playing with it on your own datasets and databases.
 I'll come with advanced material on this blog as soon as possible, I promise.